Hits Radio East Yorkshire & North Lincolnshire: Programming

+All programming on the station is networked and is broadcast and produced from Bauer’s London headquarters or studios in Manchester and occasionally Newcastle.

 News

-The news operation is based at Bauer's offices in Hull and studios in Leeds for the most part and during peak times, with local news bulletins hourly from 6am-7pm on weekdays, and from 7am-1pm on weekends.
+Hits Radio East Yorkshire and North Lincolnshire broadcasts local news bulletins hourly from 6am-7pm on weekdays, and from 7am-1pm on weekends.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from Bauer's Leeds newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio newsroom.